 The Midnight Star shuttered in Deadwood, South Dakota this week.
 The casino was owned by Kevin Costner.

 The Main Street casino became the latest casualty in the struggling Deadwood gaming market.
-Four Aces, Wild West, Miss Kitty’s Bourbon Street and Union Palace are among the Deadwood casinos that folded in recent years.
+Four Aces, Wild West, Miss Kitty’s Bourbon Street, and Union Palace are among the Deadwood casinos that folded in recent years.

 Midnight Star was a small two-story casino.
 It spread slots and video poker games on the first floor.
 The second floor offered live blackjack and Three Card Poker.
 The minimum bet at these tables was $2 on weekdays and $5 on weekends.
 The maximum bet was $100.

-Jakes was high-end restaurant on the third floor of Midnight Star until it closed in March 2016.
+Jakes was a high-end restaurant on the third floor of Midnight Star until it closed in March 2016.
 The casino offered a sandwich shop until its final days.

 Deadwood has seen a slow decline in gaming revenues in recent years.
 It is down 3.47 percent year-to-date.
 There have only been two positive months in the past year.
 There have been four months out of the last 12 that were down double digits, including a decline of 24 percent in December.